 \subsection{No left-order on finite-index subgroups of $\mathrm{SL}(n,\mathbb{Z})$}

 Proposition \ref{listailor} gave us a simple criterium for non left-orderability of certain groups.
-In the same spirit, an important result due to Morris-Witte \cite{Wi} establishes that finite-index subgroups of $\mathrm{SL}(n,\mathbb{Z})$ are non left-orderable for $n \geq 3$.
-(Notice that most of these groups are torsion-free, bacause of the classical Selberg lemma \cite{sel}.)
+In the same spirit, an important result due to Witte Morris \cite{Wi} establishes that finite-index subgroups of $\mathrm{SL}(n,\mathbb{Z})$ are non left-orderable for $n \geq 3$.
+(Note that most of these groups are torsion-free, because of the classical Selberg lemma \cite{sel}.)

 \begin{thm} {\em If $\Gamma$ is a finite-index subgroup of $\mathrm{SL}(n,\mathbb{Z})$, with $n \geq 3$, then $\Gamma$ is non left-orderable.} \end{thm}